lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Functionalities

-This subsection describes the different tools that are used to enable the described fragmentation functionality and the different reliability options supported.
+This subsection describes the different fields in the fragmentation header that are used to enable the described fragmentation functionality and the different reliability options supported.
 Each tool has a corresponding header field format that is defined in the next subsection.
 The list of tools follows:

 o  Rule ID.
 When used for fragmentation-related functionality, the Rule ID is used in fragments and in ACKs.
 The Rule ID in a fragment is set to a value that indicates that the data unit being carried is a fragment.
 This also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 Rule ID may also be used to signal which reliability option is in use for the IPv6 packet being carried.
 Rule ID may also be used to signal the window size if multiple sizes are supported (see 5.7).
 In an ACK, the Rule ID signals that the message this Rule ID is prepended to is an ACK.